textpattern/textpattern.github.io/tags/tag-basics/core-short-tags.md

 </if::article_id>
 ~~~

-The same applies to plugin tags too of both kind.
+The same applies to plugin tags.
 For example this one:

 ~~~ html
 <txp:smd_if>